Little Popi was confiscated from a family in the Sempayau village in East Kalimantan in

 orangutans including her good friend Happi.

-When you purchase a print or a canvas - or an original art piece - 30% of the profit goes to the Orangutan Project, making it possible for this amazing organization to make a difference, and even save the lives of beautiful orangutans like Popi.
+When you purchase a print or a canvas - or an original art piece - 25% of the sale goes to the Orangutan Project, making it possible for this amazing organization to make a difference, and even save the lives of beautiful orangutans like Popi.

 These prints are museum-quality matte printed on durable, archival paper.